Convergence and optimality of an adaptive modified weak Galerkin finite element method: Introduction

-The goal of this paper is to prove the optimal convergence of an AmWG algorithm for a second order elliptic problem.
-Different from the mWG originally introduced in \cite{Gao;Wang;2014}, we simplify the mWG as follows: for a weak function $v=\{v_0, v_b\}$, the edge/face term is not independent anymore as we choose $v_b = Q_b\{v_0\}$, i.e., $v_b$ is obtained through averaging the interior discontinuous variable $v_0$ and then projected through $Q_b$ to a one degree lower polynomial space.
-Compared with interior-penalty discontinuous Galerkin(IPDG), the mWG is stable without choosing a sufficiently large penalty parameter.
-This simplification ($Q_b\{v_0\}$ opposed to $\{v_0\}$ in \cite{Gao;Wang;2014}) brings extra difficulty to the analysis of convergence, as a simple port of the workflow presented in \cite{Bonito;Nochetto:2010Quasi-optimal}, by decomposing the discontinuous approxmation space into a continuous subspace and its orthogonal complement, will introduce a penalty parameter that is not originally in the mWG discretization.
+This paper aims to prove the optimal convergence of an AmWG algorithm for the second-order elliptic problem \eqref{eq:pb-model}.
+Different from the mWG originally introduced in~\cite{2014WangMalluwawaduGaoEtAlmodified}, we simplify the mWG as follows: for a weak function $v=\{v_0, v_b\}$, the edge/face term is not independent anymore as we choose $v_b = Q_b\{v_0\}$, i.e., $v_b$ is obtained through averaging the interior discontinuous variable $v_0$ and then projected through $Q_b$ to a one-degree-lower polynomial space.
+Compared with interior-penalty discontinuous Galerkin(IPDG) (see e.g.\cite{Arnold:1982}), the mWG is stable without choosing a sufficiently large penalty parameter.
+This simplification ($Q_b\{v_0\}$ opposed to $\{v_0\}$ in~\cite{2014WangMalluwawaduGaoEtAlmodified}) brings extra difficulty to the analysis of convergence.
+The reason is that a simple port of the workflow presented in~\cite{Bonito;Nochetto:2010Quasi-optimal}, by decomposing the discontinuous approximation space into a continuous subspace and its orthogonal complement, will introduce a penalty parameter that is not originally in the mWG discretization (c.f. \cite{2022XieEtAlConvergence}).
+To our best knowledge, there is no literature on the convergence of adaptive mWG methods with the skeletal variable being one degree lower than the internal variable.